Prateek5525/Online-Shopping-Analytics-Project/README.md

   - ['create_database.sql']: The Raw SQL query for constructing the relational database.
   - ['analyze_data.sql']: The Raw SQL query for extensive dataset exploration.
   - ['er-diagram.png']: This file provides a simple ER diagram depicting the relational database structure.
-  - ['online_shopping_analytics.twbx']: This Tableau file compromises all the data visualizations and interactive dashboards.
+  - ['online_shopping_analytics_dashboards']: This compromises of all the data visualizations and interactive dashboards.

 ## Conclusion
 **Sales Analysis:**